itcrypto/cis-group/content/home/welcome.md

 widget: hero  # See https://wowchemy.com/docs/page-builder/
 headless: true  # This file represents a page section.
 weight: 10  # Order that this section will appear.
-title: "Cryptography and Information Security Group"
+title: ""
-subtitle: "MIT CSAIL"
+subtitle: "Mission Statement"
 hero_media: welcome.jpg
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.